typesafehub/conductr-cassandra/README.md

 ### Cassandra nodes

-The bundle will assume that the Cassandra directories reside outside of the bundle itself, under `/var/lib`.
+The bundle will assume that the Cassandra directories reside outside of the bundle itself, depending on the OS:

+- Linux: `/var/lib`
+- macOS: `/usr/local/var/lib`

 Cassandra's convention is to use `cassandra` as the sub directory e.g. `/var/lib/cassandra`.
 This bundle will substitute the `$BUNDLE_NAME-v$BUNDLE_COMPATIBILITY_VERSION` environment vars in place of `cassandra` e.g. `/var/lib/cassandra-v3` (the compatibility version has been set to 3 by default in order to signify Cassandra v.3).

 You must ensure that the nodes where Cassandra bundles will run have these directories established and owned by the conductr user e.g.: